Duotun/duotun.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Currently, I am a PhD student of Computational Media and Arts at The Hongkong University of Science and Technology (Guangzhou) and I am fortunate to be co-supervised by [Prof. Mingming Fan](https://www.mingmingfan.com/) and [Prof. Zeyu Wang](https://cislab.hkust-gz.edu.cn/members/zeyu-wang/).
+I am a PhD student of Computational Media and Arts at The Hongkong University of Science and Technology (Guangzhou) and I am fortunate to be co-supervised by [Prof. Mingming Fan](https://www.mingmingfan.com/) and [Prof. Zeyu Wang](https://cislab.hkust-gz.edu.cn/members/zeyu-wang/).
+Currently, I am also a research intern mentored by [Dr. Xiaohang Zhan](https://xiaohangzhan.github.io/) at Tencent AI Lab.

 Before returning to research, I gained professional experience as a software engineer in Rendering & Virtual Reality at ByteDance from 2022 to 2023, and as a research engineer in Simulation Platform for AI at Xiaomi from 2021 to 2022.

 I obtained a master's degree in computer science at [University of Maryland, College Park](https://www.umd.edu/) with a full scholarship in 2021 and a bachelor's degree in computer science with an outstanding graduate award at [Beijing Institute of Technology](https://english.bit.edu.cn/) in 2019.